Hi, I’m Avery

 We know the old paradigms are destructive, but how to create something different, when oppressive social conditioning is woven into our nervous systems?

-Cultivating inner freedom transforms how we show up in the world.
 And when we explore this work together, we are affirmed in our inherent wholeness and belonging.

 I teach yoga in the rigorous, adaptive, somatically precise method of the Iyengar lineage through an anti-oppression framework that uplifts inner healing towards collective liberation.